kjehickman/Data_Course_HICKMAN/README.md

 **Bolded Text**
 Articles on Git's site aren't always clear about application methods.
 Perhpas adding '#' to make a heading doesn't work for .md files.
 This is an explicit acknowledgment that the first three times I attempted a commit I didn't enter a password, so the 5th commit is technically the 8th commit.
+Here I'm going to attempt a paragraph break.

+This line should be a new paragraph.